ensenso/nxlib-python-interface/README.md

 ## Versioning

-We use [Semantic Versioning](http://semver.org/).
-For the versions available, see the [tags on this repository](https://github.com/ensenso/nxlib-python-interface/tags).
+For released versions, see the [tags on this repository](https://github.com/ensenso/nxlib-python-interface/tags).
+We use Major.Minor version numbers.
+Sometimes there are also post releases.
+Post released means that the source code has not been changed, but the documentation, for example, has been changed.

 ## Authors